 For more information on refugees in general and in-depth cultural backgrounds on some of the refugee populations that WRD serves, click the previous links to the Cultural Orientation Resource Center online.

 Why focus on serving refugees when there are so many native-born people facing difficulties?
 There are many answers we give: humanitarian concerns, Christ’s call to welcome the stranger, the parable of the Good Samaritan, Christ’s love to us when we were foreigners, the importance of diversity and the church’s call to be witnesses of Christ’s love throughout the world, etc.

 If justice is about relationships that work, then we have a chance to create mutually beneficial relationships with some of the most vulnerable people in our world: refugees.

 Our foreign-born neighbors remind us that in this world we cannot pursue justice in the U.S. alone without working for justice alongside all people everywhere.
 With the nations at our doorsteps, serving refugees in the Triangle area is an opportunity for us to stand for the vulnerable.
-Refugee partnership, service and ministry combines international missions, social justice, community development, holistic service and hospitality.
-Individuals, families, small groups, student clubs and entire churches have the chance to not only learn about vulnerable populations around the globe but to build friendships with them, welcoming them into our community and encouraging them as they rebuild their lives here.
+Refugee partnership, service, and ministry combine international missions, social justice, community development, holistic service, and hospitality.
+Individuals, families, small groups, student clubs, and entire churches have the chance to not only learn about vulnerable populations around the globe but to build friendships with them, welcoming them into our community and encouraging them as they rebuild their lives here.